aScriptingOreo/rrp-pilot2.0/README.md

 -   The camera script does not seem to have been hooked to the Buzzard2 (non police version).
 -   Adding camera functionality to some planes may increase the likelyhood of people buying them.

-## On Screen aircraft Radar
+## On Screen aircraft Radar and instruments
-> This would give a visual indicator + instruments on screen for pilots.
+> This would give a visual indicator in the map with their heading.
+More of a concept than an actual script.
--   Added the submodule for AircraftRadar on the repository, you can see the resource [here](https://pt.gta5-mods.com/scripts/aircraft-radar)
+-   Added the submodule for Jet Hud on the repository, you can see the resource [here](https://www.gta5-mods.com/scripts/jet-hud).